André De Tienne

 The story of the founding of the Society

-Annual Meeting Minutes of the 2012-13 Business Meeting
+Annual Meeting Agenda of the 2016 Meeting

-Minutes of Earlier Business Meetings
+Minutes of Previous Business Meetings

 The Society sponsors an annual essay contest.
 Graduate students and recent Ph.D. degree holders are invited to submit high-quality research papers on any aspect of Charles S. Peirce's work.
 The essay contest winner receives a monetary prize, is invited to present the essay at the annual meeting of the Society, and is allowed to submit it for publication in the Society's journal.
 Click here for more information, including a list of recent winning essays.